Application process

 - Spring entry (spring semester and reverse full year): 31 October

-Please be aware that your home university may have an earlier on campus application deadline, check with your International Exchange Office.
+Please be aware that your home university may have an earlier on campus application deadline.
+It's important that you check this with your International Exchange Office.

-Please note that the School of Law who administer Law Exchanges may have different deadlines.
+The School of Law, which administers Law Exchanges, may have different deadlines.

 Direct enrolment

-If your home university does not have an active exchange agreement with the University of Sheffield or you have not been nominated by your home university you can apply for direct enrolment.
+If your home university does not have an active exchange agreement with the University of Sheffield, or you have not been nominated by your home university, then you can apply for direct enrolment.

 How to apply